couchbaselabs/docs-ng/content/couchbase-manual-2.5/cb-admin/admin-tasks.markdown

 than standard rebalancing which would normally move data across the entire cluster.

-Swap rebalance only occurs if the following are true:

- * You are removing and adding the same number of nodes during rebalance.
-For example, if you have marked two nodes to be removed, and added another two nodes to the cluster.

-* When Couchbase Server identifies that a rebalance is taking place and that there are an even number of nodes being removed and added to the cluster, the swap rebalance method is used to perform the rebalance operation.

 Swap rebalance occurs automatically if the number of nodes being added and removed are identical.
+For example, two nodes are marked to be removed and another two nodes are added  to the cluster.
 There is no configuration or selection mechanism to force a swap rebalance.
-If a swap rebalance cannot take place, then a normal rebalance operation will be used instead.
+If a swap rebalance cannot take place, then a normal rebalance operation is used instead.

 When a swap rebalance takes place, the rebalance operates as follows: